 2. “Yo vivo en + dirección (house address in Spanish)” , for example: “Yo vivo en el 4467 de la calle Thompson”.

 It is also possible to say this house address without “Yo vivo en…”, just as simple as “4467 de la calle Thompson”.
 Something you should know is that the format for addresses in Spanish may be different to the format used in countries like “Los Estados Unidos”.
 One of the reasons is that some countries in Latin America lack the correct city planning to name streets or assign numbers to all the houses.
-Considering this, getting to places is all about asking the locals, reading sings or finding examples of addresses as used in the area.
+Considering this, getting to places is all about asking the locals, reading signs or finding examples of addresses as used in the area.
 In some Latin American countries addresses can be very messy.
 Most of the time, it is always useful to use other places in town as a reference.

 Examples of ways of saying house addresses in Spanish